b-gul/ShoppingBasket/README.md

 <script src="./cart.js"></script>
 ```

-At the end of file there is an configuration array that you can configure beforehand.
+At the end of file there is an configuration array that you can configure your service beforehand.

 ```
 var config = {